2013 Accomplishments Report

-Welcome to the 2012 Accomplishments Report of The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).
+Welcome to the 2013 Accomplishments Report of the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).

 The Ohio State University’s cancer program, embodied in both our OSUCCC and The James, is working to create a cancer-free world, one person, one discovery at a time.
 We strive to eradicate cancer by integrating groundbreaking research with personalized patient care and excellence in education.

-This report offers a look at some of our most notable achievements and activities of 2012 in our continuing pursuit of a world without cancer.
+This report offers a glance at some of our notable achievements and activities of 2013 as we continued pursuing our vision of a world without cancer.

 From the Director/CEO